ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 .. image:: images/Alertcondition_1.png

-When the alert fires, you will see the message:
+When the alert fires, you will see the following message:

 .. image:: images/Alertcondition_2.png